kidscancode/godot_recipes/src/content/3D/3d_shooting.md

 ## Solution

-For this example, we'll use the "Mini Tank" that we set up in LINK
+For this example, we'll use the "Mini Tank" that we set up in [KinematicBody: Movement](/godot_recipes/3d/kinematic_body/).

 ### Setting up the bullet